zweily/copilot-api/README.md

 ### New Features

-- **Copilot Usage Viewer**: Integrated web interface to view your GitHub Copilot usage statistics and quota information
+- **Copilot Usage Viewer**: Integrated web interface to view your GitHub Copilot usage statistics and quota information.
-- **Token Display**: View the current Copilot token being used by the API
-- **Real-time Monitoring**: Track your usage and remaining quotas in real-time

 ## Demo